file-entry-cache

 NEW FEATURES:

-• Added cwd option - You can now specify a custom current working directory for resolving relative paths
+cwdoption - You can now specify a custom current working directory for resolving relative paths - Added

-• Added strictPaths option - Provides protection against path traversal attacks (enabled by default)
+restrictAccessToCwdoption - Provides protection against path traversal attacks (disabled by default for backwards compatibility) - Added

 Changes from v9 to v10